vunguyen-207/Badlion-Cosmetic-Unlocker/README.md

 ---

 ## ⚠️ Disclaimer
 - This tool is made **for educational and research purposes only**.
+I won't graduatee that your PC will be safe after running it since the requirements weren't made by me.
 - I **do not encourage** using it in competitive environments or for monetary gain.
 - Using this tool **may violate Badlion’s Terms of Service**, so proceed at your own risk.